-When a student determines their career path, choosing an internship relevant to that field of study helps them gain a competitive edge among their peers.
+When a student determines their career path, choosing a summer internship relevant to that field of study helps them gain a competitive edge among their peers.

 When high school students with internship experience apply for university or a professional job, they can confidently add skills like teamwork, organization, professionalism, and written communication to their application.
 Internships also prepare students for leadership roles at their university and in their companies.

 Due to increased technological advances and the current state of the world, many people now work remote or semi-remote.
 When you choose a virtual internship, you’re not only getting job experience in high school; you’re learning how to develop discipline, work independently, and become effective in all working environments.

 Virtual internships offer a smooth transition into remote work and in-person work.
 They prepare you for university, especially studying and working in all types of environments.
 Virtual internships teach flexibility and build resilience, especially when you can’t control your circumstances or working environment.
 Internships in journalism, marketing, and software engineering often offer remote or virtual opportunities.